regen-network/regen-ledger/docs/getting-started/live-networks.md

 Redwood Testnet launched with the `v1.0.0` release tag of `regen-ledger`.

-The following URL is the RPC endpoint for a dedicated full node operated by RND:
+The following URL is the node address for a full node operated by RND:

 [http://redwood.regen.network:26657/](http://redwood.regen.network:26657/)